arfaat28/arfaat28/README.md

 - 👋 Hi, I’m Arfaat Hashmi.
-- 👀 I’m interested in Android and Web developing.
+- 👀 I’m passionate in Android and Web developing.
 - 🌱 I’m currently learning whatever i can.
 - 💞️ I’m looking to collaborate on projects with other programmers.
 <!---